Adrienne Staples

-Adrienne Staples ONZM (born 1956/1957) is a New Zealand local-body politician.
-She was the first woman Mayor of South Wairarapa, serving in the role for 12 years between 2004 and 2016.
+Adrienne Lee Staples ONZM (born 1956/1957) is a New Zealand local-body politician.
+She was the mayor of South Wairarapa for 12 years from 2004 to 2016, and was the first woman to serve in the role.
+In 2017 Staples was awarded the Order of the Rising Sun by the Japanese government, in recognition of her promotion of Japanese–New Zealand friendship and mutual understanding.

 Personal life

 Staples was born in Featherston, New Zealand.
 She runs a small manufacturing business based in Featherston and a Wellington IT consulting company.

 Career

 Staples was a member of the Featherston community board.
 She was elected Mayor of South Wairarapa in 2004, becoming the district's first female mayor.
 After retiring from the mayoralty in 2016 she ran for a position on the Greater Wellington Regional Council, where she was elected deputy-chair.
+She was re-elected as deputy for a second term in 2022.
+Staples is running for re-election to the regional council in the 2025 elections.

-In 2013 she and other Wairarapa mayors were the subject of a parody video based on the film Downfall.
+In 2013, Staples and other Wairarapa mayors were the subject of a parody video based on the film Downfall.
 She and her husband threatened to sue the video's creator for defamation, and engaged lawyers to have YouTube remove the video.